Lincoln Churchill Advisors

 Advising banks, asset managers, fintechs, and financial institutions on investor relations, reputation building, regulatory communications, and crisis management in a highly scrutinized environment — with experience across periods of market disruption and institutional transition.

-Representative situations: CEO and founder transition communications for a major publicly-traded regional bank — press release, internal messaging, board communications, social media, and executive biography for a multi-stage leadership succession.
+Representative situations: CEO and founder transition communications for a major publicly traded regional bank — press release, internal messaging, board communications, social media, and executive biography for a multi-stage leadership succession.
 Cybersecurity crisis communications following two separate phishing incidents at a financial institution — crisis response, holding statements, customer notifications, employee guidance, and media Q&A; also developed the enterprise cybersecurity crisis communications plan.
 Earnings communications coaching after a material stock price decline — transcript and release review with specific recommendations to improve future investor reception.
-Rebuilt the investor relations function for a publicly-traded financial services company following an executive leadership change — new strategic narrative, analyst relationships, and quarterly communications cadence.
+Rebuilt the investor relations function for a publicly traded financial services company following an executive leadership change — new strategic narrative, analyst relationships, and quarterly communications cadence.
 Regulatory inquiry communications for a financial institution — simultaneous investor, media, employee, and regulatory communications.
 IPO communications for a fintech company from pre-roadshow through the first year of public company reporting.
 Thought leadership and U.S. market presence strategy for an international asset manager seeking to build institutional investor recognition.

 Healthcare & Life Sciences